The Stochastic Solution to a Cauchy Problem for Degenerate Parabolic Equations: Characterizing the Stochastic Solution without Smoothness

 \begin{remark} Assume additionally that $\sigma$ satisfies \eqref{DS02} in Theorem~\ref{thm:U as a limit}.
 Since $\sigma_n\uparrow\sigma$, $\sigma_n$ must also satisfy \eqref{DS02}.
 Then, thanks to the local H\"{o}lder continuity of $\sigma_n$, we see from Theorem~\ref{thm:exist and unique} that $U_n^M$ is the unique classical solution to \eqref{PDE X g} with $\sigma$ and $g$ replaced by $\sigma_n$ and $g\wedge M$ respectively.

-In other words, under \eqref{DS02}, Theorem~\ref{thm:U as a limit} characterizes the stochastic solution $U$ to the Cauchy problem \eqref{PDE X g} (while it may not be smooth) as a limit of the unique classical solutions to some approximating Cauchy problems. \end{remark}
+In other words, under \eqref{DS02}, Theorem~\ref{thm:U as a limit} characterizes the stochastic solution $U$ to the Cauchy problem \eqref{PDE X g} (which may not be smooth) as a limit of the unique classical solutions to some approximating Cauchy problems. \end{remark}